Land0fChocolate/NewEmeraldRomHack/README.md

 - Map changes, including new areas to explore that have new Pokemon.
 - Graphical updates to overworld sprites and environments.
 - Various story changes.
 Includes aspects from ORAS.
+- Item changes: Quick Claw now increases speed by 10% when user is below 50% health.

 # New Abilities